-The Community Has Spoken: API Evangelist Will Stay As It Is28 May 2016
+The Community Has Spoken: API Evangelist Will Stay As It Is

 I came out of the wilderness this week (literally, the Kalmiopsis Wilderness) to an inbox full of emails and a Twitter stream full of messages and DMs.
 I expected a little buzz from my exit, but not to the extent that it did, let alone the direction it took.